Auckland Needs a Boarding House Register (updated 28 July 2025)

-There are rising numbers of people experiencing homelessness in the city centre, council staff have found.
-Fewer and fewer people are eligible for housing support, and are living in doorways, cars and minivans rather than live in boarding houses that they view as expensive, unsanitary, and unsafe .
+The number of people experiencing homelessness in the city centre has almost doubled in nine months, the recent Homelessness Insights Report reveals.
+Fewer and fewer people are eligible for housing support, and are living in doorways, cars and minivans rather than live in boarding houses that they view as expensive, unsanitary, and unsafe.

 Central government is turning a blind eye to appalling mismanagement by some boarding house owners, saying they can do nothing, but this is not true.
-Cities across Australia, Canada and Europe have regulations to protect residents and reduce impacts on neighbourhoods.
+Cities across Australia, Canada and the UK have regulations to protect residents and reduce impacts on neighbourhoods.
+There is little evidence that this leads to widespread closures.
+These are profitable businesses.

 City Vision supports a boarding house register with a modest annual fee to cover costs of inspection and administration, and a range of penalities for non-compliance that councils could use.
 Government agencies could refuse to send people to non-compliant hostels, and so incentivise higher standards.

-Currently, fines cost the ratepayer thousands of dollars to collect and are so low they are treated by landlords as just another cost of business.
-It costs many more thousands to go through the courts to demand change, and without a register, councils are reliant on tip-offs to know there is even a problem.
+Currently, fines cost the ratepayer many thousands of dollars to collect and are set at a level so low they are treated by landlords as just another cost of business.
+There are limited powers to enter a building and enforce compliance, and without a register, councils are reliant on tip-offs to know there is even a problem.

 Regular police call outs should be a red flag.

-The government amended the Residential Tenancies Act last year without addressing the issues saying they are low priority.
+The government has avoided addressing the issues saying they are low priority.
 Nor do they do any follow up with regard people who seek emergency housing and do not get it.
-If this government wanted to improve the lives of people in their communities with greatest need, they could make a register possible right now.
-You measure what you value.
+If this government wanted to improve the lives of people at risk in their communities, they could take the first steps to make a register mandatory right now.

 Previous